September 22, 2022

 We discussed how the NC Senate got to yes on Medicaid expansion and what it may take to get the NC House there.

 In this Health Care Half Hour, NCHN Editor-in-Chief Rose Hoban spoke with Casey Cooper, the CEO of Cherokee Indian Hospital; Chris Cooper a professor of Political Science at WCU; and NC State Senator Kevin Corbin (R-Franklin).

 May 19, 2022

-Join us for a conversation with author Phoebe Zerwick about her new book Beyond Innocence: The Life Sentence of Darryl Hunt.
-We’ll discuss the trauma and impact of incarceration on the mental health of people in prison.
+We had a conversation with author Phoebe Zerwick about her new book Beyond Innocence: The Life Sentence of Darryl Hunt.
+We discussed the trauma and impact of incarceration on the mental health of people in prison.